dragonmux/crunch/docs/crunch.md

 `assertPtrNotEqual` validates that two pointers do not point to the same place.
 When they do, this prints a diagnostic and fails, aborting the test case.

 `assertNotNull` and `assertConstNotNull` validate that a pointer is not `NULL`.
-One variant is for non-const pointer and the other for const.

-NOTE: `assertConstNotNull` vs `assertNotNull` is rather historical and this interface will change to only one const-accepting form as compilers will add const, but not subtract.
+NOTE: `assertConstNotNull` vs `assertNotNull` is rather historical and `assertConstNotNull` is deprecated and subject to removal in the next major release.

 #### Memory Inequality